silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.6.0.md

 * Functionality for adding `Requirements` for the `cwp-themes/default` theme
 * Most user-configurable SiteConfig settings (e.g. logo uploads) and associated translations

+## Details of security issues

+This release includes fixes for the following minor security issues:

+ * [SS-2017-002](https://www.silverstripe.org/download/security-releases/ss-2017-002) **Member disclosure in login form:** There is a user ID enumeration vulnerability in our brute force error messages.
+Users that don't exist in will never get a locked out message, users that do exist, will get a locked out message.
+This means an attacker can infer or confirm user details that exist in the member table.
+This issue has been resolved by ensuring that login attempt logging and lockout process works equivalently for non-existent users as it does for existant users.
+ * [SS-2017-003](https://www.silverstripe.org/download/security-releases/ss-2017-003) **XSS in redirector page:** RedirectorPage will allow users to specify a non-url malicious script as the redirection path without validation.
+Users which follow this url may allow this script to execute within their browser.
+ * [SS-2017-004](https://www.silverstripe.org/download/security-releases/ss-2017-004) **XSS in page history comparison:** Authenticated user with page edit permission can craft HTML, which when rendered in a page history comparison can execute client scripts.

+No user action is necessary to receive these security fixes.
+Upgrading to the latest recipe will automatically apply these fixes.

 ## Upgrading Instructions

 If you require any of the functionality that has been moved to the `cwp/agency-extensions` module, please add it to your Composer requirements: